JamFfm/TFTDisplay/README.md

 With this add-on you can display a temperature graph of a **kettle** (its sensor) or of a **fermenter** on a 240 x 320 TFT SPI Display.
 It is based on the ILI9341 controller.

-The modul can display a temperatur graph by the help of rrdtool or show just bis numbers so you can watch temperature from a bit more fare away.
+The modul can display a temperatur graph by the help of rrdtool or show just numbers so you can watch temperature from a bit more distance.

 ![Test Graph](https://github.com/JamFfm/TFTDisplay/blob/master/Graph.JPG "BrewTFTDisplay 320x240")